ipduh/fmvsrr/README.md

 as iGP with next-hop-self with two Route Reflectors.

-This is an effort to point the obvious, quantify he best of the two setups in terms of configuration and maintenance cost and it is inspired by a quest in the AWMN mailing list to find the best intraAS setup for AWMN nodes with many routers.
+This is an effort to point the obvious, quantify the best of the two setups in terms of configuration and maintenance cost and it is inspired by a quest in the AWMN mailing list to find the best intraAS setup for AWMN nodes with many routers.